SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 **Wind Turbines**

-For the modelilng of wind turbines, the weather data set must include wind speeds.
+For the modeling of wind turbines, the weather data set must include wind speeds.
 The wind speeds must be available for a measurement height of 10 m in the unit m/s.